zapabob/ROCm/docs/how_to/quick_start_linux.md

 ## Install Drivers

-Install the amdgpu kernel module, aka driver, on your system.
+Install the `amdgpu-dkms` kernel module, aka driver, on your system.

 ::::{tab-set}